Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 Call_to_action: askOurInsuranceExpert
 ---

-This guide helps you choose the best health insurance to work in Germany.
-All German residents need health insurance.
-You need it to apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].
+If you [work in Germany](/guides/find-a-job-in-berlin), you must have health insurance.
+This guide helps you choose the best health insurance for employees.

 {% include "_blocks/tableOfContents.html" %}

 ## Your options

-Your options depend on your income.
-Your health insurance is not tied to your job.
-Your employer does not decide which health insurance you can have.
-If you [lose your job](/guides/losing-your-job), you keep your health insurance.

-Use my [health insurance calculator](/tools/health-insurance-calculator) to see your options.
+Employees must get [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung). [[Expat health insurance]] is not accepted.
+Use my [health insurance picker](/tools/health-insurance-calculator) to compare options.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}

-### Public health insurance
+Your options depend on your income:

-If your earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you can only get [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
+- **If your earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year**

-You must choose an [insurer](/glossary/Krankenkasse).
-There are dozens of insurers, but their price and coverage are almost the same.
-[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are English-speaking options.
+    You can only get [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
+There are dozens of [insurers](/glossary/Krankenkasse), but their price and coverage are almost the same.
+[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are good English-speaking options.

-### Private health insurance

-If your earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you can choose [private health insurance](/glossary/private%20Krankenversicherung).
-It's sometimes better and cheaper than public health insurance.[^5]

-Don't choose private health insurance yourself.
+- **If your earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year**
+    You can also choose [private health insurance](/glossary/private%20Krankenversicherung).
+It's sometimes better and cheaper than public health insurance.[^5] Don't choose private health insurance yourself.
 There are too many options.
 [Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 It's a free service.

 **[Public or private health insurance? ➞](/guides/german-health-insurance#what-is-the-best-option)**

+Your health insurance is not tied to your job.
+Your employer does not decide which health insurance you can have.
+If you [lose your job](/guides/losing-your-job), you keep your health insurance.

 ## For a visa or residence permit